 4. The most you should spend is $7.
 The point of the exchange is that it’s cheap enough for us money-less people to participate in, so everything should cost $7 and under.

 Courtney and Judith are the only ones who will see ALL the information.
 You partner(s) will be the only ones besides us who will see your address/email/etc. After the exchange is over all the info will be deleted.

-If you have any questions, please feel free to comment here or email us about them! leeswammes @ gmail dot com
+If you have any questions, please feel free to comment here or email us! leeswammes @ gmail dot com

-If we get loads of signups, we could probably use the help of one of our blogging friends around the end of November to match people with their partners.
+If we get loads of signups, we could probably use the help of one of our blogging friends around December 5th to match people with their partners.
 Anyone?

 Fill out the form below to sign up for the exchange!

-THIS FORM.
-Partners will go out December 4th.
-Signups are now closed.
+Fill out THIS FORM.
+Partners will go out December 8th.

 Oh, and the Twitter hashtag is #bkcardex.